aviatesk/JET.jl/docs/src/jetanalysis.md

 ```

 Now let's fix this problematic code.
-Say, for some reason, we're not interested in errors that may happen in the context of `Base`
+First we can fix the definition of `bar` so that it accepts generic `AbstractString` input.
-– we want to focus on fixing the error that happens from the definition of `bar`.
+JET's analysis result can be dynamically updated when we refine a function definition,
-First, we can fix the definition of `bar` so that it can accept generic `AbstractString` input.
+and so we just need to add a new `bar(::AbstractString)` definition.
-JET's analysis result can be dynamically updated when we refine a function definition, and so we
+As for the second error, let's assume, for some reason, we're not interested fixing it and
-just need to add a new `bar(::AbstractString)` definition.
+we want to ignore errors that may happen within `Base`.
+Then we can use the
-As for the second error, we can use the [`target_modules`](@ref result-config) configuration to limit
+[`target_modules`](@ref result-config) configuration to limit the analysis scope to
-the analysis scope to the current module context to ignore the possible error that may happen within `sum(a)`[^1].
+the current module context to ignore the possible error that may happen within `sum(a)`[^1].

 [^1]: We used `target_modules` just for the sake of demonstration.
-To make it idiomatic, we can
+In order to make it more
-      initialize `a` as typed vector `a = Int[]`, and then we won't get any problem from `sum(a)`
+      idiomatic, we should initialize `a` as typed vector `a = Int[]`, and then we won't
-      even without the `target_modules` configuration.
+      get any problem from `sum(a)` even without the `target_modules` configuration.

 ```@repl quickstart
 # hot fix the definition of `bar`